"Knowledge is the only meaningful resource today."

 Instead, we should seek to create a new market because we

-the potential needs and wants of our customers and
+understand the potential needs and wants of our customers and

 society.